RoboSats/taptrade-core/docs/TapTrade_obs/Research/Implementation/Libraries.md

 This should work with bitcoin as it supports secp256k1.
 IIUC frost supports schnorr treshold signatures, unlike N-of-N in MuSig2, Frost can do M-of-N.

+Roast also seems really useful but there is no production ready implementation yet.

 ## [bitcoinjs-lib](https://github.com/bitcoinjs/bitcoinjs-lib?tab=readme-ov-file)